Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 On start-up the firmware self-tests the boom and flags a temperature fault, a humidity-module fault, or a whole-boom problem with the red LED and on the serial log.

-`sensorBoomPowerSaving` reduces how often the boom is read to save power, with default measurement interval of 30s.
+`sensorBoomPowerSaving` reduces how often the boom is read to save power, on the fixed `sensorBoomPowerSavingInterval` (default **10 s**).
+It is **recommended to set this interval equal to your transmission interval**, so the boom is read exactly once per frame: the data stays as fresh as the telemetry, and the measurement circuits idle the rest of the time - cutting measurement-circuit power by up to about **50%** (at a 10 s frame) versus reading the boom continuously in the gaps between transmissions.

 External temperature is sent in Horus V3/V2, APRS, APRS WX, Morse and RTTY; humidity is sent in Horus V3/V2 and APRS WX.